99.9%

 loyally behind their heroes while swinging

 towels and singing “Country Roads”.
+For the

 rich & arrogant cartel better known as